jax-ml/jax/docs/new_docs/101/state.md

 jax.grad(lambda x: normalize(x).sum())(jnp.arange(1.0, 4.0))
 ```

-Pure functions that use refs internally work with all transformations in the
-usual way, as the `jax.grad` call above shows.
-Impure functions — those that
-take refs as arguments — are more constrained, but still work with many
+Impure functions, meaning those that take refs as inputs, are more
+constrained, but still work with many transformations.
+For example, you can
-transformations.
-For example, you can `vmap` an impure function over a batch
-of ref entries:
+`vmap` an impure function over a batch of ref entries:

 ```{code-cell}
 def scale_into(x, out_ref):   # impure: takes a ref argument